okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook-new-draft/main/index.md

 **Learning outcomes**

 * Understand the Okta inline hook calls and responses for profile enrollment (SSR) and progressive profile enrollment.
-* Implement working examples of a registration inline hook with a Glitch.com project.
+* Implement examples of a registration inline hook with a Glitch.com project.
 * Preview and test a registration inline hook for profile enrollment (SSR) and progressive profile enrollment.

 **What you need**